 IR will usually start by reviewing accounting records, contracts, invoices and bank accounts.
 IR often contacts third parties, such as accountants, banks, suppliers and employees, if it needs further information.
 It is worth noting that private activities and information are not "off limits" in an audit.
 IR may review private activities and records to substantiate a taxpayer’s correct tax position.
 In most cases, auditors place importance on meeting taxpayers, including company officers, face to face.
 This begins as an opportunity to understand the way in which the subject business operates and who is responsible for tax compliance.
 Such face-to-face dealings can be extensive, though many taxpayers prefer to limit "exposure" to IR by working through their tax agents or advisers.

 NZ has committed to the OECD’s Automatic Exchange of Information (AEOI) regime, and the Common Reporting Standard (CRS) came into effect in NZ on 1 July 2017.
 Affected banks and other financial institutions were expected to identify foreign tax residents and report their financial account information for the initial reporting period ending 31 March 2018, due to IR by 30 June 2018.

 The first exchange of information between the revenue authorities from reportable jurisdictions occurred on 30 September 2018.
-It is still too early to know if the new cross-border exchanges of information will increase audit activity.
-It is more likely that voluntary disclosures will increase, to pre-empt an audit and reduce associated penalties.
+The new cross-border exchanges of information increased audit activity.
+IR has issued a number of risk review letters as a result of being advised that a New Zealand tax resident has an account overseas.
+These have led to voluntary disclosures, to pre-empt audits and reduce associated penalties.

 The following 12 points summarise some key considerations during a tax audit in New Zealand: